Kathryn Janeway: Star Trek: Prodigy

 The events of "Supernova, Part 2" caused Mulgrew's primary role in the series to shift to Admiral Janeway.
-Within this episode, the holographic Janeway stays on the Protostar in order to enact the self-destruct to destroy a "living construct" installed on the Protostar threatening to obliterate Starfleet.
-Though she promises to copy herself so she can join her young protégés, she is unable to do so due to the vastly increased complexity of her program, meaning her program is lost when the Protostar is destroyed, something she makes sure the kids only discover when it is too late so they would not delay their escape arguing with her.
+Within this episode, the holographic Janeway stays on the Protostar to enact the self-destruct to destroy a "living construct" installed on the Protostar threatening to obliterate Starfleet.
+Though she promises to copy herself so she can join her young protégés, she is unable to do so due to the vastly increased complexity of her program, meaning her program is lost when the Protostar is destroyed, something she makes sure the kids only discover when it is too late so they would not delay their escape by arguing with her.
 When the kids reach Starfleet Headquarters, Admiral Janeway vouches for them and takes them under her wing as warrant officers.

-In the second season, Janeway works with the kids to rescue Chakotay from the future, accidentally creating a universe destroying temporal paradox in the process.
-As a result of the alterations to time, a younger version of the holographic Janeway returns in the second season, having spent ten years marooned with Chakotay.
-At the behest of Wesley Crusher, Janeway reluctantly allows the kids to go after Chakotay alone and they find and rescue him and the Protostar.
-At the end of the season, at Chakotay's behest, The Doctor copies the holographic Janeway onto an EMH backup module before her memories are erased and the ship is sent back in time to be found by the kids.
+In the second season, Janeway works with the kids to rescue Chakotay from the future, accidentally creating a universe-destroying temporal paradox in the process.
+As a result of the alterations to time, a younger version of the holographic Janeway returns in the second season, having spent 10 years marooned with Chakotay.
+At the behest of Wesley Crusher, Janeway reluctantly allows the kids to go after Chakotay alone, and they find and rescue the Protostar and him.
+At the end of the season, at Chakotay's behest, the Doctor copies the holographic Janeway onto an EMH backup module before her memories are erased, and the ship is sent back in time to be found by the kids.
 In the present, the holographic Janeway becomes the Emergency Command Hologram of the new USS Prodigy.